This homemade spicy cayenne pepper sauce rivals any store bought pepper hot sauce you can find on the market.

 The most common peppers used in hot sauces are the scotch bonnet and habanero peppers.

-Both of which are extremely hot.
+And you will find both of which are extremely hot.

 Cayenne is a medium hot pepper, along with Tabasco, Datil, and Thai.